spaceapezz/rawJSAjaxRest/README.md

-	-all request payloads and responses are encoded as JSON -you retrieve all documents in the resource "users" by going to url "users/" -you can read a single document by going to url "users/<primary key>/" -php handles requests based on http request method and the parsed url
+	-all request payloads and responses are encoded as JSON -you retrieve all documents in the resource "users" by going to url "users/" -you can retrieve a single document by going to url "users/<primary key>/" -php handles requests based on http request method and the parsed url